-The No. 1 wide receiver this coming season will likely come from Beckham, Antonio Brown or Julio Jones once again.
+The No. 1 wide receiver this coming season will likely come from Beckham, Antonio Brown, Mike Evans or Julio Jones once again.
 Beckham is the young gun of the group with plenty to prove still.
 I'm going to look to him as the highest-upside wide receiver of the year, but it's no doubt close.

 Brown had a down year for him, but there wasn't much room for him to exceed his previous three fantasy finishes.
 He's still easily in the top-wide receiver conversation and even the top-overall-pick conversation, as the Steelers' offense should remain strong.